vippsas/vipps-developers/vipps-getting-started.md

 * API keys for the production environment are normally available on [portal.vipps.no](https://portal.vipps.no) after a few days, depending on the workload and whether we need additional information.

-**Please note:** If you plan to use Vipps through a Partner or a PSP, you will have to order the appropriate Vipps solution, and then contact the Partner or PSP to have _them_ help you with developer access.

-## Getting the API keys

 Please note that API keys are _not_ available for [Vippsnummer](https://www.vipps.no/produkter-og-tjenester/bedrift/ta-betalt-i-butikk/ta-betalt-med-vipps/).